False catshark: Taxonomy and phylogeny

-The false catshark was first described by Portuguese ichthyologist Félix António de Brito Capelo in the Jornal do Sciências Mathemáticas, Physicas e Naturaes in 1868.
-He based his account on a 2.3 m long adult male caught off Setubal, Portugal.
+The false catshark was first described by Portuguese ichthyologist Félix António de Brito Capelo in the Jornal de Sciências Mathemáticas, Physicas e Naturaes in 1868.
+He based his account on a 2.3 m long adult male caught off Setúbal, Portugal.
 Brito Capelo thought the specimen resembled a member of the genus Triakis, except lacking a nictitating membrane (though it is now known that this species does in fact have this trait).
 Thus, he assigned it to the new genus Pseudotriakis, from the Greek pseudo ("false").
 At the time, Triakis was classified with the catsharks, hence "false catshark".
 The specific name microdon comes from the Greek mikros ("small") and odontos ("tooth").
 Other common names for this species are dumb shark (from its Japanese name oshizame) and keel-dorsal shark.

 Pacific populations of the false catshark were once regarded as a separate species, P. acrales.
 However, morphological comparisons have failed to find any consistent differences between P. microdon and P. acrales, leading to the conclusion that there is only one species of false catshark.
 The closest relatives of the false catshark are the gollumsharks (Gollum).
 Pseudotriakis and Gollum share a number of morphological similarities.
 Phylogenetic analysis using protein-coding genes has found that the amount of genetic divergence between these taxa is less than that between some other shark species within the same genus.
 This result suggests that the many autapomorphies (unique traits) of the false catshark evolved relatively recently, and supports the grouping of Pseudotriakis and Gollum together in the family Pseudotriakidae.